jeremyolliver/sonic/README.md

 * [x] `sonic info [identifier]` Show information about an instance - often email notifications regarding instance replacements are tedious to locate and summarise info like: account, environment, deployment group to ascertain whether any action will be needed to handle replacement.
 * [ ] Support multiple accounts via STS Session profiles

+## TODO

+* For non-ec2:
+  - Info for known managed-instance-id: `aws ssm describe-instance-information --filters "Key=InstanceIds,Values=mi-XXXXXXXXXXXX"`
+  - Search by fields Name, ComputerName (hostname, hostname -fqdn typically) cannot be filtered via this API.
+Query full output and cache/jq parse?
+* General
+  - profiles, and search order?
+  - config file to enable usage of SSM?
+  - config file for profiles to use, search in order?

 ## Installation

 ```